Digital documentation on the construction site: No more paper chaos

 - Time tracking: Working hours per employee and site

-If even one area is missing, gaps appear that can become costly during warranty claims or customer inquiries.
+Missing even one area creates gaps that can become costly during warranty claims or customer inquiries.

 How does digital construction documentation work with Kibi Connect?

-Kibi Connect consolidates all documentation tasks on a single platform — data entry, photos, checklists, and synchronization happen directly on-site.
+Kibi Connect consolidates all documentation tasks on one platform — data entry, photos, checklists, and synchronization happen directly on site.

-Instead of juggling multiple tools, paper forms, and messaging apps, technicians record everything in one app.
-This saves time and ensures information reaches the right people immediately.
-Site managers maintain oversight across all projects, and the office can generate invoices faster.
+Instead of juggling multiple tools, paper forms, and messaging apps, technicians capture everything in a single application.
+This saves time and ensures information arrives immediately where it’s needed.
+Site managers maintain oversight across all sites, and the office can issue invoices faster.

 Digital checklists and forms

-Standardized workflows like commissioning checks, maintenance logs, or final inspections can be set up as reusable checklists.
-Responsible parties define once which items need to be verified.
+Recurring processes like commissioning checks, maintenance logs, or final inspections can be set up as standardized checklists.
+Responsible parties define once which points must be verified.
 This reduces errors and ensures consistent quality — regardless of who performs the documentation.

 Photo documentation with automatic assignment

-Photos are taken directly in the app and instantly assigned to the correct project.
+Photos are taken directly in the platform and instantly assigned to the correct project.
 No more scattered images on private phones, no missing assignments, no digging through chat histories.

 Real-time synchronization to the office

 All entries are immediately visible to the office and site management.
-No waiting for paper reports, no delayed invoicing.
-Customer inquiries can be answered directly because all data is available.
-Collaboration with subcontractors or downstream trades also benefits from a shared information base.
+No waiting for report sheets, no delayed invoicing.
+Customer queries can be answered on the spot because all data is available.
+Collaboration with subcontractors or follow-up trades also benefits from a shared information base.

 Offline capability for sites with poor reception

-Even without an internet connection, data can be fully recorded.
-Especially on rural sites or in buildings with weak reception, this is crucial.
-Once a connection is restored, Kibi Connect automatically synchronizes all entries — with no data loss.
+Data can be fully captured even without an internet connection.
+Crucial for sites in rural areas or buildings with weak signal.
+Once connectivity returns, Kibi Connect automatically synchronizes all entries — with no data loss.

-Businesses report up to 30 minutes of time saved per employee per day — plus faster billing and legally compliant documentation.
+Companies report noticeable time savings in daily operations — plus faster billing and legally compliant documentation.

 Key benefits at a glance:

-- Error reduction: No transcription mistakes, no illegible notes
+- Error reduction: No transcription errors, no illegible notes

 - Faster billing: All data is available digitally right away — invoices go out sooner